 As is my custom, I arrived in Ospedaletti around 11am.
 After a late-morning cappuccino at Bar La Bussola, a walk on the seaside promenade and a visit to the small church of St John the Baptist, I head back to the promenade for some lunch.
 While there are many combination restaurants and cabanas right on the beach, I prefer eating at I Versiliesi, which has everything that I want in a good restaurant: Great food, friendly and professional service, a fantastic beach-side setting a stone’s throw from the Mediterranean and most importantly they have that “La Bella Vita” attitude.

 The restaurant was started in the early 1950’s by Pietro di Buselli and it has been a family run business ever since.
 It is named after La Versilia, a fashionable region of Tuscany famous for its seaside resorts.
 Since the mid-1990’s, the restaurant has been run by his grandchildren, Pietro and Carlo, who have been long time residents of Ospedaltti.
 The younger Pietro manages the restaurant and his brother is the chef.
 Like most Italians, Carlo acquired his cooking skills from his mother and continues the tradition started by his grandfather and specializes in the simple Mediterranean cuisine of Liguria, their adopted homeland.
 After a discussion of the cuisine of the region, our conversation naturally progressed to life on the Riviera, two topics inexorably linked together.
 Pietro summed up what life was like living in Ospedaletti with the phrase “Ospedaletti è a misura d’uomo.”
 Literally translated this means that living there is “the measure of a man.”
-When asked to elaborate on this Italian idiom, Pietro explained in part English and part Italian that everything about the town is on a human scale.
-Not too big, not too small, not too crowded and not too hectic.
-In fact, everything about living there is just right.
+When asked to elaborate on this Italian idiom, Pietro explained in part English and part Italian that everything about the town is on a human scale: Not too big, but not too small; not too provincial, but not too congested; and not too dull, but not too hectic.
+In fact, everything about living there was just right.

 That was definitely not something I expected to hear in this small Italian village, but it turns out that Pietro has been a big fan of American football ever since getting a satellite television hookup twelve years ago.
 His enthusiasm had turned into a passion, which he has since imparted to his sons, who play for the Sanremo Waves, an American football team in Italy.
 He was watching the game late last night and was devastated when he saw his favorite quarterback on his favorite team break a bone in his shoulder.
 Hearing about the game reminded me of Charters and Caldicott, those thoroughly British characters in Hitchcock’s “The Lady Vanishes” whose main concern was the latest cricket scores during the final days of a test match in Manchester.
 While everyone else on the journey was frantically worrying about the impending world war (and desperately trying to get across the border to safety without being shot), they were more concerned about getting an update of the score of the test match.
 On the surface they appeared to be just another couple of bumbling English aristocrats prancing their way through Europe.
 But I like to think that they were just “carrying on” in the best of British traditions and keeping up a pretense of normalcy despite the rather unBritish-like and totally uncivilized circumstances.
 So, while this was terrible news for the Green Bay Packers, I actually found our conversation both comforting and reassuring.
 A bit of normalcy for me and a momentary sense of home while traveling abroad.